Reward-Respecting Subtasks for Model-Based Reinforcement Learning: The challenge of discovering temporal abstractions

+A major goal of artificial intelligence (AI) is to understand how an AI agent can obtain and reason with a high-level model of the world.
+The interaction between AI agent and world consists entirely of low-level, fleeting signals such as pixel values and motor torques, yet from this the agent must produce a model of the world that supports reasoning about high-level things such as which object to pick up, whether to walk to work or drive, or which country to vacation in.
+How abstractions can be obtained to bridge the gap between the low and high levels in planning is a recurring theme in the history of AI (e.g., Sacerdoti, 1974; Knoblock, 1994; Konidaris, Kaelbling \& Lozano-Perez, 2018).

-In model-based reinforcement learning (MBRL), a reinforcement learning agent learns a model of the transition dynamics of its environment and then converts that model into improvements in its policy and, commonly, in its approximate value function.
-The conversion process, generically referred to as \emph{planning}, is typically computationally expensive and may be distributed over many time steps (or even performed offline).
-MBRL is well-suited to environments whose transition dynamics are relatively simple but whose policy or value function are complex (such as in Chess and Go).
-More generally, MBRL may enable dramatically faster adaptation whenever the agent is long-lived, the environment is non-stationary, and much of the environment's transition dynamics are stable (as approximately modeled by the agent).
-These are the properties that we see as applying to animals (including people) operating in the real~world.
+In the reinforcement learning (RL) approach to AI, the issue of abstraction in planning arises in model-based RL, in which an RL agent learns a model of the transition dynamics of its environment and then converts that model into improvements in its policy and, commonly, in its approximate value function.
+This conversion process is planning and is typically computationally expensive and distributed over many time steps, or even performed offline.
+Learning and planning with a model may enable dramatically faster adaptation whenever the agent is long-lived, the environment is non-stationary, and much of the environment's transition dynamics is stable (as approximately modeled by the agent).

-For planning to be tractable on large problems, an AI agent's model must be abstract in state and time.
-Abstraction in state is important because the original states of the world may be too numerous to deal with individually, or may not be observable by the agent.
-In these cases, how the state should be constructed from observations is an important problem on which much work has been done with deep learning, in particular with LSTMs~(Hochreiter \& Schmidhuber, 1997) and in other ways~(e.g., Lecun, Bottou, Bengio, \& Haffner, 1998; Mnih et al., 2015).
+For planning to be tractable on large problems, the RL agent's model must be abstract in state and time.
+Abstraction in state is important because the original states of the world are too numerous to deal with individually, or may not be observable by the agent.
+In these cases, how the state should be constructed from observations is an important problem on which much work has been done with deep learning~(e.g., Hochreiter \& Schmidhuber, 1997; LeCun et al., 1998; Mnih et al., 2015) and other methods (e.g., Rivest \& Schapire, 1994; Littman et al., 2002; Jaeger, 2000).
 We do not address state abstraction in this paper other than by allowing the agent's state representation to be a non-Markov feature vector.

+This paper concerns how we should create and work with environment models that are abstract in \emph{time}.
+The most common way of formulating temporally-extended and temporally-variable ways of behaving in a reinforcement learning agent is as \emph{options}~(Sutton, Precup \& Singh, 1999), each of which comprises a way of behaving (a policy) and a way of stopping.
+The appeal of options is that they are in some ways interchangeable with actions.
+Just as we can learn models of action's consequences and plan with those models, so we can learn and plan with models of options' effects.